Back to Blog

 3. Don’t shy away from making a loud noise, especially if you have a naturally soft voice.

-4. Higher in your range, experiment with vowel modification for greater ease and stability.
+4. Higher in your vocal range, experiment with vowel modification for greater ease and stability.
 Sometimes, a more closed vowel is easier as you’re nearing your passaggio.
 But if opening up by dropping the jaw works better for you, do that!

-I use mostly head voice or mix when I sing.
 Do I still need to train chest voice?

-Absolutely!
 Training chest voice helps to strengthen the coordination of your TA muscles, which bring the vocal folds together.
-This will help your mix and head voice to be stronger as well!

 1. First, start with your speaking voice.
 Use exercises in which you first “speak” on pitch, then sing, without tensing or “trying” to create a particular sound.